lawn-chair/bpr.rocks/src/pug/yhr-crt/tr.md

 ![View from Red Peak Pass](/img/yhr/yhr%20-%2016.jpeg)

-As the ranger had told us when we picked up our permit, we had to navigate a few snow patches on the way down the South side of Red Peak Pass.
+As the ranger had told us when we picked up our permit, we had to navigate a few snow patches on the way down the North side of Red Peak Pass.

 ![Navigating snow patches](/img/yhr/yhr%20-%2017.jpeg)